Who are we?

 How do we work?

-The EcoCar team is comprised of three subdivisions: the Electrical Engineering Division, Mechanical Engineering Division, and the Business Division.
+The EcoCar team is comprised of four sub-teams: the Electrical Team, Mechanical Team, Fuel Cell Team and the Business Admin Team.

-The Electrical Engineering team focuses on the electrical and control systems of the car.
-This includes the fuel cell, motors, controllers, power electronics, driver controls, sensors and the LCD display.
+The Electrical team focuses on the electrical and control systems of the car.
+This includes motors, controllers, power electronics, driver controls, sensors and the LCD display.
 Members work on improving efficiency, monitoring the vehicle, and developing electrical components.

-The Business Division markets and promotes the team, attracts funds and sponsors, manages finances, organizes events, and does all the work in between that allows the team to run smoothly.
+The Business Admin team markets and promotes the team, attracts funds and sponsors, manages finances, organizes events, and does all the work in between that allows the team to run smoothly.